-Summary of Director Qualifications and Experience Brandt, Eric K. Casey, Donald M. Deese, Willie A. Groetelaars, John P. Holden, Betsy D. Hosein, Clyde R. Kraemer, Harry M. Lucier, Gregory T. Varon, Leslie F. Vergis, Janet S. Wenzel, Dorothea Total Large Company Experience as Executive or Board Member is important because of the complex and unique management requirements for a large, public company.
-11 Extensive Knowledge of DENTSPLY SIRONA History and Industry allows our Board of Directors to learn from our history and what works for our company.
+Summary of Director Brandt, Eric K. Casey, Donald M. Deese, Willie A. Holden, Betsy D. Hosein, Clyde R. Kraemer, Harry M. Lucier, Gregory T. Varon, Leslie F. Vergis, Janet S. Wenzel, Dorothea Qualifications and Experience Srand asey)eese lolde losei raen ucie. /aron /ergis Venz Total Large Company Experience as Executive or Board Member is important because of the complex and unique management requirements for a large, public company. - 10 Extensive Knowledge of DENTSPLY SIRONA History and Industry allows our Board of Directors to learn from our history and what works for our company.
 6 Medical Device or Industry Experience is important in understanding innovation and developments in the larger field.
-8 International Business Experience is important because of our global reach and the growing interconnectivity of people and industry.
-11 Financial Literacy is necessary to understand our financial reports, internal controls, and the complex transactions we conduct regularly.
-11 Public Company Governance Experience assists directors with diligent management of accountability, transparency and protection of stockholder interests.
-11 Experience in Marketing and Sales is crucial in understanding how to most effectively sell our products in existing markets and to expand to new ones.
-9 Manufacturing Experience helps in understanding the balance between efficiency and the highest level of quality controls.
-8 Experience in HR and Talent Management allows directors to help us hire, motivate, and retain the best employees.
-11 Understanding of and Previous Work with Information Technology will allow our company to innovate and thrive in a world that relies more heavily than ever on interconnectivity of systems and tech.
+7 International Business Experience is important because of our global reach and the growing interconnectivity of people and industry.
+10 Financial Literacy is necessary to understand our financial reports, internal controls, and the complex transactions we conduct regularly.
+10 Public Company Governance Experience assists directors with diligent management of accountability, transparency and protection of stockholder interests.
+10 Experience in Marketing and Sales is crucial in understanding how to most effectively sell our products in existing markets and to expand to new ones.
+8 Manufacturing Experience helps in understanding the balance between efficiency and the highest level of quality controls.
+7 Experience in HR and Talent Management allows directors to help us hire, motivate, and retain the best employees.
+10 Understanding of and Previous Work with Information Technology will allow our company to innovate and thrive in a world that relies more heavily than ever on interconnectivity of systems and tech.
 8 Experience in Capital Allocation and Deployment allows directors to decide on the proper placement of assets and funds, manage risks, and invest smartly in upcoming and lucrative avenues.
-11 Business Development Experience (including M&A) is important because of the board's role in strategic planning of mergers, acquisitions, and divestitures.
-11 Quality and Regulatory Experience allows our directors to provide oversight of our regulated activities and risk management.
+10 Business Development Experience (including M&A) is important because of the board's role in strategic planning of mergers, acquisitions, and divestitures.
+10 Quality and Regulatory Experience allows our directors to provide oversight of our regulated activities and risk management.
 6 Prior Work in Research and Development allows directors to understand the potential for new and innovative technologies and how to facilitate them.
 6 Qualified Financial Experts have met Sarbanes-Oxley Act requirements meant to improve disclosures and prevent improper financial practice.
-10 Enterprise Risk Management, including business continuity and cyber security, allows our company to thrive in a rapid-paced and tech-driven market. ٠ ٠ 11
+9 Enterprise Risk Management, including business continuity and cyber security, allows our company to thrive in a rapid-paced and tech-driven market.
+10